JSRaffing/Sequence-Data-Preprocesser-/README.md

 # Sequence-Data-Preprocesser-
 This program is a preprocesser that removes primers and adapters from sequences in a fasta file.
 The assumption is made that the adapters are at the ends of the sequences, attached to the primers.
 Biopython is used to parse the file.
+A log file is outputted at the end of the program with general statistics.

 ## **Assumed Sequence Makeup:** <br/>
 [adapters][forward primer] - [sequence] - [reverse primer][adapter]<br/>